 This workshop is aimed at producers of music, theater and urban festivals, curators working for music venues and concerts halls, museum workers interested in various issues dealing with the promotion of inclusion, and event managers and producers who wish to broaden their audiences and organize an event.

-Selection will be based on the application submitted.
-The deadline is September 10, 6 pm (Moscow time)
+Selection was be based on the application submitted.
+The deadline was September 10, 6 pm (Moscow time)

-The workshop’s main block and practical sessions will run in English.
-If necessary, Garage will provide interpreters to Russian and Russian Sign Language.
+The workshop’s main block and practical sessions were run in English.
+When necessary, Garage provided interpreters to Russian and Russian Sign Language.